OpenSILEX/docs-community-dev/docs/localInstallation.md

 You can download Tomcat9.0 archive, core distribution, at [tomcat.apache.org](https://tomcat.apache.org/download-90.cgi).

 Create an installation folder for Tomcat.
-We advise you to create the Tomcat folder in `/home`:
+We advise you to create the Tomcat folder in `/home` (or /home/<username>/) :

 ```bash
 sudo mkdir /home/tomcat